Joel-Rasch/Two-Phase-Commit/README.md

 To start download the Repo
-go to the folder where the files are now run 'docker-compose up --build' to build the Docker image in your Browser open 127.0.0.1:5000 to open the Frontend of this example
+go to the folder where the files are and open powershell or bash now run 'docker-compose up --build' to build the Docker image in your Browser open 127.0.0.1:5000 to open the Frontend of this example